 Recent Accounting Pronouncements

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 This ASU provides additional guidance on the disclosure of income taxes on an annual basis and requires all public business entities to disclose specific categories in the rate reconciliation, provide additional information on reconciling items, additional information about income taxes paid and additional information about income tax expense from continuing operation.
 The amendments in this update are effective as of December 15, 2024.
-The adoption of this ASU did not have a significant impact on our Consolidated Financial Statements.
+The adoption of this ASU is not expected to have a significant impact on our Consolidated Financial Statements.

 Historical Timeline